 TrustEd Apps™ Data Privacy Vetting Disclaimer & FAQs

 What are the benefits of the 1EdTech TrustEd Apps Data Privacy Program?

 The 1EdTech TrustEd Apps Data Privacy program benefits institutions that do not have the time or the resources to thoroughly vet an application.
-Organizations vetting free applications may only be scratching the surface of understanding data privacy and security.
+Organizations vetting free applications may only scratch the surface of understanding data privacy and security.
 1EdTech's TrustEd Apps Data Privacy Program allows institutions to:

 - Save time and money

 - Safeguard against free apps violating student data privacy standards

 - Catalog all of their edtech applications by quickly building a dashboard of approved apps

 - Communicate with developers to clarify issues found in policies or an application’s security

 The 1EdTech TrustEd Apps Program uses member-established criteria for evaluating apps that encompass data privacy, information security, accessibility, and more.
-While developers of edtech applications strive to meet the data privacy and security expectations from K-12 and higher education institutions, using the TrustEd Apps program allows vendors to refine their products with student data safety in mind, increasing the adoption of their product, and ensuring compliance with federal or state privacy laws.
+While developers of edtech applications strive to meet the data privacy and security expectations from K-12 and higher education institutions, using the TrustEd Apps program allows vendors to refine their products with student data safety in mind, increasing the adoption of their products and ensuring compliance with federal or state privacy laws.
 The myriad of state and federal guidelines and laws regarding student data can be confusing to navigate.
 Giving suppliers a standard that explains what criteria to meet simplifies the process.

 Thoroughly vetting an application can take several hours.
 As the TrustEd Apps program evolves, we are looking to further reduce the time needed to evaluate applications.
 Future plans include embedding details about the app vetting criteria and translating those results into a machine-readable format (JSON) so that both K-12 and higher ed institutions can thoroughly vet an application quickly and easily.

 What is App Vetting?

 A key component of the TrustEd Apps Data Privacy Program is app vetting.
 Several organizations vet “free” educational applications for use in the classroom and employ a variety of simple processes and checklists.
 Few organizations can thoroughly vet and evaluate any educational application, regardless of price.
 Vetting an application involves:

 - Knowing what questions to ask to gauge the comprehensive security and privacy policies of the application